SirajChokshi/platform-ts/website/README.md

 # Website

 Documentation and demo website for `use-user-agent`.
-Built in [Next.js](https://nextjs.org/) and vanilla CSS.
+Built in [Next.js](https://nextjs.org/) and SCSS.